Brief

 - Rein Grauberg ("Firn") dies after falling ill while approaching

-(Pamir) with a group of hikers
+Pik Lenin (Pamir) with a group of hikers †

-- Jaak Sumeri (Viljandi) dies in result of a stroke while working as a
+- Jaak Sumeri (Viljandi) dies of a stroke while working as a Mountain Guide in an alpine camp in Central Asia †

 1984